rafaelaqfc/Statistical-Modelling-Project/.ipynb_checkpoints/README-checkpoint.md

 Also, the variable *rating* is given as an interval value.
 If the rating was assigned based on a predefined set of categories or classifications (such as "Excellent", "Very Good", "Fair", "Poor" etc.), and the distance between each category were meaningful - this parameter was deleted due to the absence of information of all the POIs requested -, then this measure of quality combined could give more meaningful insights to this project.

 ## Challenges
-I had many challenges during this project, such as:
+Many challenges were faced during this project, such as:
 - Matching the data retrieved by different APIs;
 - Thinking about sampling possibilities to be done from a population of stations in a short time;
 - Making important decisions about the cleanning and transformation of the data, such as, removing duplicates, filling missing values with 0 and others, deleting rows and columns, among others;